jnvm/synesthete/readme.md

 ![example of cli text colored](https://cldup.com/sJzfLzGmRo.PNG)

-But that's a lot to type, let's alias it to cc:
+But that's a lot to type, let's alias it to sy:

-`> alias cc='synesthete'`
+`> alias sy=synesthete`

 Setting salt: